plone/training/voltoaddons/05-objectwidget-block-edit.rst

       widget: 'text_align',
     },

-volto-object-widget provides drag/drop sorting of the columns so it's possible to reorder the columns.
+.. note:: volto-object-widget provides drag/drop sorting of the columns so it's possible to reorder the columns.

-We could call this done for now... but let's go some steps further and explore how to further enhance this addon's reusability and extensability.
+We could say it's done for now... but let's go some steps further and explore how to further enhance this addon's re-usability and extensibility.